w3c/market-data-odrl-profile/NewTerms.md

 **md:updatePeriod** | -
 ----------------|------------
-Definition | The period during which the Resource continues to be updated
+Definition | The period during which the Resource has been, or continues to be, updated
 Label | is updated during
 Domain | Resource
 Range | Interval